 For more than ten years I have been expanding my network in various civil society initiatives and organisations.
 I am a co-founder of the organisation 'European Alternatives', building it up in Germany at the beginning of this decade.
 In particular, it stands for the need to think of and implement democracy, equality and culture beyond nation states.
 The challenges that we are faced with today – climate change, migration, monitoring, digitalisation and, last but not least, COVID-19 – do not stop at national borders.

-The complexity of solutions for these challenges is increasing significantly.
-On the one hand, this can release a global feeling of affiliation, because we as people face a global issue, even if we do so from quite different perspectives.
-On the other hand, it triggers fear and the powerful feeling of a loss of control, which can be observed to a much greater extent.
 The red London bus, which I showed during my lecture, is emblematic of this.
 During the Brexit campaign, it drove throughout Great Britain with the following slogan on its side, 'We send the EU £350million a week - let's fund our NHS instead.
 Vote Leave.'
 To me, this creates a picture like no other of a political approach based on lies and scapegoats: 'Let’s take back control.'

 Regaining control functions as a political slogan because it is based on the fact that we as citizens are influenced in our decision-making powers.
 The truth is that the supranational institutions are not yet able to cope with the challenges of the 21st century and the National Democrats are no longer able to do so.
 Currently, no real shift in formative power can be observed at the EU level.

-In favour of a policy of proximity
+In Favour of a Policy of Proximity

 As citizens, we must develop our power to make decisions at a supranational level.
 That doesn't mean that we should only make decisions at a higher level; on the contrary: it is imperative that we create a methodical and meaningful link between the local environment, in which a 'policy of proximity' and interaction function smoothly, and the transnational level, at which coordination is becoming ever more urgent.
 This is the only way to meet the fear that populist parties have appropriated for their purposes.